molgenis/ds-tidyverse/README.md

 ## Privacy control levels
 DataSHIELD implements [privacy control levels](https://wiki.datashield.org/en/opmanag/privacy-control-level), which allows data owners to control which functions can be used by researchers.
-The table below shows which dsTidyverse functions are allowed in which permission mode.
+The table below shows which dsTidyverse functions are permitted in which privacy mode.

 | **Function**       | **Permissive** | **Banana** | **Avocado** | **Non-Permissive** |
 |------------------|-------------|---------|---------|---------------|